serqco/qabstracts/prestudy2/explain-the-study-2023-01-31.md

 ## Codebook

-- The backbone of the code set are codes for the sections of a structured abstract: background, objective, method, results, conclusions.
+- The backbone of the code set are codes for the sections of a structured abstract: background, objective, method, result, conclusion.
 - Other codes represent:
   - variants of the above that are devoid of usable information (e.g. `a-method`)
   - less frequent statement types